ashlin311/useless_project_team_gosh/README.md

 ---

 ## Project Description
-A web app where legendary Mollywood actors roast your Spotify music taste (and optionally your singing) with hilarious, movie-reference-filled commentary.
+A web app where legendary Mollywood actors roast your singing with hilarious, movie-reference-filled commentary.

 ---

 ## The Problem (that doesn't exist)
-Nobody in history has ever woken up and thought, *"Man, I wish Mohanlal would roast my playlist while Fahadh Faasil listens in judgment."* But here we are.
+Nobody in history has ever woken up and thought, *"Man, I wish Mohanlal would roast my singing while Fahadh Faasil listens in judgment."* But here we are.

 ---

 ## The Solution (that nobody asked for)
-We connect to your Spotify account, grab your top artists and tracks, and have Kerala’s finest actors deliver world-class roasts — in Manglish, with movie references, and zero mercy.
-Oh, and you can record your singing for them to tear apart too.
+You record your singing, and Kerala’s finest actors deliver world-class roasts — in Manglish, packed with movie references, and absolutely no mercy.

 ---